Who is Matrix Traffic and Transport Data?

 Will Matrix be using the RoadPod® VT4 in the future?
 If so, in what scenarios?

 “Yes, we will.
-Based on these results, we now have 6 RoadPod® VT4s in our fleet, and these have already been deployed on live projects.
+Based on these results, we now have 6 RoadPod VT4s in our fleet, which have already been deployed on live projects.

 “We also see a potential application in scenarios where a single VT4 can record two bi-directional lanes of traffic that are separated by a median.
 This reduces the number of counters required for a job and reduces the exposure of our staff to extended time working in the centre median.”